jbdoumenjou/energie-vin/notes.md

 I chose to create another table because the live cycle of the current price and a "log" table are completely different.
 It would be easier to improve the behavior with this separate table.

+After adding curl examples and documentation, I think it is the good time to add the openAPI spec and a user friendly way to expose it.
+I used chatGPT to generate the specification from the controllers code.
+After some fails, I used the redocly command to generate the html from the spec and put it in the public directory.
+It seems to be the simplest first step to document the API with OpenAPI spec.

 # Improvments

 * Add GUI